martin26/Diablo-II--Vanilla-Frosting/README.txt

 **** New Changes ****

 - Ladder Runewords are now enabled on Single Player.
-- The size of the stash, cube, and inventory have been increased.
-- All characters start out with a Horadric Cube
 - Improved drop rates for monsters, bosses, and runes.
 - Chests have been improved.
 They can drop better gems and also have the chance to drop any runes that The Countess for that difficulty can drop.